 Our international pay-per-view partners include: Sky Box Office in the UK; Sky Italia in Italy; Sky Deutschland in Germany; Sogecable (Prisa), Cableuropa (ONO) and Telefonica in Spain; Cablevision, Sky Mexico, Multimedios Redes, Megacable and Cinepolis in Mexico; DirecTV Latin America in Chile, Ecuador, Peru and Argentina; Digital Latin America (DLA) throughout Latin America; SKY Perfect TV! and J:COM in Japan; Main Event in Australia; SKY Arena in New Zealand; StarHub in Singapore; Sky Pacific in Fiji; Astro Box Office Sport in Malaysia & Brunei; OSN, ADTV, Intigral and E-Life in the Middle East and Shaw, Viewer’s Choice, Bell, SaskTel, Empire and Landmark in Canada, and PCCW in Hong Kong.

 Our direct merchandise operations consist of the design, sourcing, marketing and distribution of numerous WWE-branded products, such as T-shirts, caps and many other novelty items, all of which feature our Superstars, Divas and logos.
-In the third quarter of 2013, fans attending our domestic live events spent an average of $10.29 on our merchandise.
+In the fourth quarter of 2013, fans attending our domestic live events spent an average of $10.29 on our merchandise.

 WWE Network, the first-ever 24/7 streaming network, launched live in the U.S. on Monday, February 24, featuring all 12 WWE live pay-per-view events – including WrestleMania® – for $9.99 per month with a 6-month commitment.
 WWE Network also includes groundbreaking original programming, reality shows, documentaries, classic matches and more than 1,500 hours of video on demand at launch.